CSCfi/csc-user-guide/docs/apps/fastqc.md

 # FastQC

-## Description

-FastQC is a  quality control tool for high throughput sequence data.
+FastQC is a quality control tool for high-throughput sequence data.

 [TOC]